Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 However, approximately 1% of the population can still develop allergies to iridium, experiencing symptoms like contact dermatitis, asthma, and hives.

-While pure iridium jewelry and bullion are hypoallergenic for most people, problems arise when iridium is alloyed with other metals, particularly in platinum-iridium alloys where even 10% iridium content can cause reactions in sensitive individuals.
+While pure iridium jewelry and bullion are hypoallergenic for most people, problems arise when iridium is alloyed with other metals, particularly in platinum-iridium alloys where even 10% iridium content can cause skin reactions in sensitive individuals.

 References: